Statistical Analysis of Data Repeatability Measures: Review of Existing Data Repeatability Measures

 We consider two types of intraclass correlations, ICC and I2C2 \citep{shou2013quantifying}.
-Without modifications, ICC is designed for evaluating the repeatability for one dimensional measurements, such as expert ratings or composite mental health scores.
-It can also be utilized in various ways for multivariate measurements, for example, by averaging ICCs over each of the dimensions or by counting percentage of dimensions that pass a threshold on ICC, say, being greater than 0.4.
-However, for the latter scenario there is no consensus on the best practice, and the interpretation may be subjective to the researcher's choices.
-ICC can be generalized to higher dimensions provided a multivariate model that decomposes variation into a sum of intra- and inter-subject levels and a definition of the fraction of variation that is inter-subject.
-I2C2, is one such generalization of ICC for multivariate settings that was designed for high dimensional settings.
+Without modification, ICC is designed to evaluate the repeatability of one dimensional measurements.
+Non-unique generalizations can be made for multivariate measurements, for example, by averaging ICCs over each of the dimensions or by counting percentage of dimensions that pass a threshold on ICC.
+However, for the latter scenario there is no consensus on best practices, and the interpretation may be subjective to the researcher's choices.
+I2C2 generalizes to higher dimensions by providing a multivariate model that decomposes variation into a sum of intra- and inter-subject levels and defines the I2C2 of the fraction of total variation that is total inter-subject variation.
+Other generalizations of ICC not discussed further include two-way ANOVA models \citep{shrout1979intraclass} and variations on the Alpha and Kappa statistics.
+These are not relevant for the evaluation of test-retest reliability \citep{rousson2002assessing, bruton2000reliability}.

-Other generalizations of ICC are outside the setting of interest for this paper.
-For example, intraclass correlations can also be defined under various two-way ANOVA models \citep{shrout1979intraclass}, which are suitable for the evaluation of inter-rater reliability or internal consistency.
-However, these measures are not relevant for the evaluation of test-retest reliability \citep{rousson2002assessing, bruton2000reliability}.
-Other popular reliability measures, such as variations on the Alpha and Kappa statistics are not covered, for the same reason of being less relevant to the study of data repeatability.

-To elaborate on models, for ICC, suppose that we have $n$ subjects, each with $s$ measurements.
-A univariate Analysis of Variance (ANOVA) model with Gaussian random effects is specified as:
+Suppose that we have $n$ subjects, each with $s$ measurements.
+For $l$-dimensional measurements, throughout we refer to the following Gaussian random effect model as a Multivariate Analysis of Variance (MANOVA) model: